 Tony Macklin, a Chartered Advisor in Philanthropy®, consults with donor families, grantmakers, and their advisors about purpose, use of resources, action planning, and learning.
-As executive director of the Roy A. Hunt Foundation, he facilitated changes in visioning, impact investing, grantmaking, trustee education, and back-office management.
+As executive director of the Roy A. Hunt Foundation, he facilitated changes in visioning, impact investing, grantmaking, trustee education, next gen preparation, and back-office management.
 In twelve years at the Central Indiana Community Foundation, he led grantmaking initiatives, advised wealthy donors, attracted $39 million, and launched a social enterprise.
-Tony currently serves as program manager for the NCFP's Community Foundations Family Philanthropy Network.
-He also serves as a senior advisor to the Impact Finance Center and peer reviewer for The Foundation Review.
+Based in Indiana, Tony currently serves as Senior Program Consultant for NCFP's Community Foundation Network and other NCFP projects.
+He is also a senior consultant with Ekstrom Alley Clontz and volunteers as a senior advisor to the Impact Finance Center and peer reviewer for The Foundation Review.

 NCFP consistently and brilliantly presents the very best education to family foundations and donor advisor funders.
 Though I actively participate in educational opportunities with many organizations in the philanthropic center it is those offered by NCFP that drill deeper into issues, savor the nuances of family grantmaking and produce products that motivate and inspire in an all embracing understanding of families and the dynamics that challenge them.